 Now, let’s say you do have convertible instruments: how does that impact the price per share of the round?
 It’s not quite a new investment, but there’s no common stock equivalent for it either!
 There are three ways you can calculate the new class’s price per share to account for the convertibles, and exactly how you do so is something to negotiate during the term sheet.

 Existing holders always get diluted, the question is how much.
-Let’s look at three possible methods for calculating the price per share in an equity financing round—Common Stock Dilutive, New Class Dilutive, and a Blended Compromise.
+Let’s look at three possible methods for calculating the price per share in an equity financing round—Dilution of Existing Holders, Dilution of New and Existing Investors, and a Blended Compromise.

 On the other end of the spectrum, you can calculate the price per share of the new class as though the convertibles didn’t exist, and then convert the notes and SAFEs according to their terms (i.e., if there is a valuation cap or discount rate, you price the shares as those take affect).
-This means that there are more shares of the new class than the post money valuation suggests, so new investors take a hit.
+This means that there are more shares of the new class than the post money valuation suggests, so new investors share the dilution with the founders.

 The Blended Compromise

 The compromise is to consider the notes or SAFEs as new money.
 In our case above, there would be $2.5MM of new money for a post money valuation of $10.5MM.
 The price per share for the new investors is then calculated using that new percentage of ownership, and the price for noteholders without valuation caps is determined from that price per share.

 Shoobx’s Next Round Planner and Exit Scenarios allow you to pick which method to use.
 Log in today to model your company’s next round or explore the returns and your investors would see in a potential future exit.